Amber-MD/cpptraj/README.md

 * The reciprocal part of the PME calculation is handled by the [helPME](https://github.com/andysim/helpme) library by Andy Simmonett.

 * Support for reading DTR trajectories uses the VMD DTR plugin.

+* CPPTRAJ uses code for the [permuted congruent pseudo-random number generator](https://www.pcg-random.org/index.html) PCG32 by Melissa O'Neill and the [Xoshiro 128++ pseudo-random number generator](http://prng.di.unimi.it) by David Blackman and Sebastino Vigna.